-Both of these characteristics-confident trust in God for deliverance, and reliance on the Scriptures for strength-mark our Lord during his time of deep trial.
-In addition, Jonah frequently describes himself as being dead.
-These references may be hyperbolic (this is, after all, poetry), but some Bible students think that he was actually resurrected, as was Lazarus.
-Since the Lord has invited us to compare his burial and resurrection with Jonah, perhaps we can learn from Jonah's prayer something of our Lord's attitude during his suffering.
-And since we are to reckon ourselves as partakers of the Lord's death and resurrection, we can take instruction for how we are to face trial.
+Both of these characteristics-trust in God for deliverance from death and reliance on the Scriptures for strength-mark our Lord during his Passion.
+Since the Lord compares his burial and resurrection with Jonah, we can learn from Jonah's prayer something of our Lord's attitude during his suffering.
+And since we are to reckon ourselves as partakers of the Lord's death and resurrection, we can learn how we are to face trial.